kitak/kitak.info-hugo/content/about.md

 # About

 My name is **Keisuke KITA**, Software Engineer from Shibuya, Tokyo, Japan.
-My main focus is web frontends with high-performance and clean code.
+My main focus is front-end development(Web/JavaScript, Android, Windows) with high-performance and clean code.
-Also I'm interested in middleware/backend development in Go, Node.js and Lua.
+Also I'm interested in middleware/backend development in Go and Node.js.

 ## Software - self-developed products -